paul-atwal/Final/README.md

 ## Credits

-Created as part of a project for CMPT 419 on human-centered and data-centric AI.
+Final project for CMPT 419 on human-centered and data-centric AI.
 Inspired by the nflfastR dataset and existing fourth down decision tools.